ErsatzTV/ErsatzTV.org/docs/user-guide/search.md

 - `season_number`: The season number
 - `show_title`: The title of the show that contains the season
 - `show_genre`: The genre of the show that contains the season
+- `show_studio`: The studio of the show that contains the season
 - `show_tag`: The tag of the show that contains the season
 - `type`: Always `season`